 - Get the sales team involved in marketing’s projects right from the beginning.
 For example, if marketing wants to conduct a survey, get feedback from sales prior to doing so.
 Or if they want to implement a lead qualification system, do it hand-in-hand with the sales team.

-- Establish common objectives (number of MQLs per month and their impact on business) and create a common dashboard to track them.
+- Establish common objectives by combining sales and marketing targets (number of MQLs per month and their impact on business) and create a common dashboard to track them.

 - Get constructive feedback from sales regarding leads acquired by marketing.

-- Have well-established communication channels, with CRM as the main channel.
+- Have well-established sales and marketing communication channels, with CRM as the main channel.

 - Facilitate the sales process by automating repetitive tasks (especially databases).